jordyorel/orus-lang/docs/JIT_HOT_LOOP_CORPUS.md

 ## Measurement Protocol

-* Build the release configuration once with `make release`.
+* Build the release configuration once with `zig build -Dprofile=release`.
 * Run each benchmark with `./orus --jit-benchmark <program>` so the harness executes a warm interpreter pass followed by a tiered run.
 * Record the interpreter-only runtime that the harness prints.
 When the JIT has